 Coal Workers Pneumoconiosis And Disability Benefits

 If you are a miner who can no longer work, you can apply for Social Security Disability benefits.
 But you can also apply for disability benefits under the Black Lung Act through the Department of Labor.
-If you are a miner suffering from black lung disease and you can no longer work, you may be entitled to both types of benefits.
-Call or contact Cannon Disability Law, we can help you apply for the benefits that you are entitled to receive based upon your disabling impairments that prevent you from continuing your job.
+If you are a miner with black lung disease and can no longer work, you can apply for both types of benefits.
+Call or contact Cannon Disability Law.
+We can help you apply for the benefits that you are entitled to receive based upon the disabling impairments that prevent you from continuing your job.